freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-javascript-calorie-counter/part-43.md

 <section id='description'>

-Similar to the `recommended` element, we are going to create a `consumed` element that will display the amount of calories consumed.
+Append the `recommendedText` node to the `recommended` element.

-Create an `h4` element and assign it to a variable named `consumed`.
+This is similar to how the `resultText` is appended to `result` previously.

 </section>